Adaptive Pairwise Weights for Temporal Credit Assignment: Experiments

-To test scalability to high-dimensional environments, we conducted experiments on Atari. \revised{Atari games often have long episodes of $>1000$ steps thus episode truncation is required.
-Meta-PWTD and -PWR can deal with truncated episodes by using the value function at the state of truncation to correct for the missing rest of the episode.
-Using a value function to handle truncation in PWR would be analogous to using an $n$-step estimator while using the value function to handle truncation in PWTD is analogous to using a truncated $\lambda$-estimator.
-Since truncated PWTD is smoother than truncated PWR (early experiments confirmed this intuition) and needs nearly zero modification, we focused on the former.
-Note that truncated-PWTD can precisely implement the truncated $\lambda$-return by setting the weight to $(\gamma\lambda)^{(t’ - t - 1)}$ for the correction value function at the state of truncation.} TVT and RGM are precluded because they require complete episodes to apply updates.
-Therefore, we only ran Meta-PWTD, \notrudder{} and A2C.
-For each we conducted hyperparameter search on a subset of $6$ games (Asterix, BeamRider, Breakout, Qbert, Seaquest, and SpaceInvaders), and ran each method on $49$ games with the fixed set of hyperparameters; see Supplement for details.
+To test scalability to high-dimensional environments, we conducted experiments on Atari.
+Atari games often have long episodes of more than $1000$ steps thus episode truncation is required.
+However, the returns in RGM and Meta-PWR are not in a recursive additive form thus the common way of correcting truncated trajectories by bootstrapping from the value function is not applicable.
+TVT also requires full episodes for value transportation.
+Therefore, we excluded RGM, TVT, and Meta-PWR and only ran Meta-PWTD, \notrudder{} and A2C.
+For each method we conducted hyperparameter search on a subset of $6$ games and ran each method on $49$ games with the fixed set of hyperparameters; see appendix for details.
 An important hyperparameter for the A2C baseline is $\lambda$, which was set to $0.95$.
-Following convention, we ran each method for $200$ million frames on each game.

 Figure~\ref{fig:atari-bar} (inset) shows the median human-normalized score during training.
-Meta-PWCA performed slightly better than A2C over the entire period, and both performed better than \notrudder{}\footnote{The paper introducing RUDDER incorporated many ideas in addition to reward redistribution into PPO~\citep{schulman2017proximal} and was able to outperform PPO but that code is not available.}.
-Figure~\ref{fig:atari-bar} shows the relative performance of Meta-PWTD over A2C.
+Meta-PWTD performed slightly better than A2C over the entire period, and both performed better than \notrudder{} Figure~\ref{fig:atari-bar} shows the relative performance of Meta-PWTD over A2C.
 Meta-PWTD outperforms A2C in $30$ games, underperforms in $14$, and ties in $5$.
 These results show that Meta-PWTD can scale to high-dimensional environments like Atari.
-We conjecture that Meta-PWTD provides a benefit in games with embedded Umbrella problems but this is hard to verify directly.
+We conjecture that Meta-PWTD provides a benefit in games with embedded umbrella problems but this is hard to verify directly.